-Before you leave the ward, we will give you a temporarily prostheses (false breast) called a comfy to wear in your bra.
+Before you leave the ward, we will give you a temporarily prostheses (false breast) called a 'softie' to wear in your bra.
 We will give you information about arrangements for being fitted with a longer-term prosthesis when your wound has healed.
-The hospital provides this free of charge.